 Cons:

-- Outdated: Compared to modern ad networks, AdSense lacks new features.
+- Compared to modern ad networks, AdSense lacks new features.
 While they try to keep up with new features like auto-ads.

 2. Ezoic

-Ezoic is a beginner-friendly ad network that usually accepts publishers without page view limits – has a friendly payment process.
-However, it isn’t the first choice of severe publishers who care about the user experience; even on one page, Ezoic displays plenty of ad slots, which results in reasonable CPMs.
+But, it isn’t the first choice of severe publishers who care about the UX.
+Even on one page, Ezoic displays plenty of ad slots, which results in decent CPMs.

+You can use Ezoic as a Raptive alternative, but it doesn’t work that well.
 In addition, I wouldn’t recommend Ezoic for high-quality content-focused sites because Ezoic ads often lead to website layouts being messed up badly.

 Publisher Requirements & Payments: